NicoXploit/NicoXploit/README.md

 Hello Human.
-Welcome to the Bazinga world of coding
+Welcome to the Brazilian world of coding
 For safety reasons, I cast: BRAZIL!
-(Switch to RAW mode to see the picture) ⣿⣿⣿⣿⣿⣿⣿⡿⠿⡿⠛⠛⠻⠛⠋⠍⡉⢋⠙⠙⠛⠿⠛⠛⠻⠻⡿⠿⢿⣿⣿⣿⣿⣿⣿⣿⣿⣿⣿⣿⣿⣿⣿⣿⣿⣿⣿⣿⣿⣿⣿⣿⣿⣿⣿⣿⣿⣿⣿⣿⣿⠿⠟⠋⠋ ⣿⡿⠿⠛⢉⠉⡀⠄⡐⢀⢂⣁⢂⡡⢌⡰⣀⠆⡌⢤⣁⢂⡌⡐⡠⠁⠄⠂⠄⡈⠠⢀⠉⢋⠉⡙⠻⠛⠛⠿⠿⢿⠿⢿⣿⣿⣿⣿⣿⣿⣿⣿⠿⠿⠿⠟⠛⠛⢉⠁⠄⡐⠠⢁⠘ ⠉⢀⠐⣈⢄⠲⡐⢎⡜⡡⢎⡔⢣⠜⣢⠱⣌⠚⡜⢢⠜⡢⢜⡡⢣⡙⢬⡙⠦⣑⠒⠦⡌⢤⢂⠤⣁⢂⡁⢂⡐⠠⢀⠂⠄⠠⢀⠐⠠⠀⠄⠠⢀⠂⡐⢈⢄⡁⠦⣌⠲⣡⠃⠄⡈
+⣿⣿⣿⣿⣿⣿⣿⡿⠿⡿⠛⠛⠻⠛⠋⠍⡉⢋⠙⠙⠛⠿⠛⠛⠻⠻⡿⠿⢿⣿⣿⣿⣿⣿⣿⣿⣿⣿⣿⣿⣿⣿⣿⣿⣿⣿⣿⣿⣿⣿⣿⣿⣿⣿⣿⣿⣿⣿⣿⣿⣿⠿⠟⠋⠋
+⣿⡿⠿⠛⢉⠉⡀⠄⡐⢀⢂⣁⢂⡡⢌⡰⣀⠆⡌⢤⣁⢂⡌⡐⡠⠁⠄⠂⠄⡈⠠⢀⠉⢋⠉⡙⠻⠛⠛⠿⠿⢿⠿⢿⣿⣿⣿⣿⣿⣿⣿⣿⠿⠿⠿⠟⠛⠛⢉⠁⠄⡐⠠⢁⠘
+⠉⢀⠐⣈⢄⠲⡐⢎⡜⡡⢎⡔⢣⠜⣢⠱⣌⠚⡜⢢⠜⡢⢜⡡⢣⡙⢬⡙⠦⣑⠒⠦⡌⢤⢂⠤⣁⢂⡁⢂⡐⠠⢀⠂⠄⠠⢀⠐⠠⠀⠄⠠⢀⠂⡐⢈⢄⡁⠦⣌⠲⣡⠃⠄⡈